Antioxidants for Dogs

 Antioxidants Benefits for Dogs: Support, Not a Promise

-Antioxidants benefits for dogs are best described as supportive: helping maintain normal cellular function, tissue integrity, and recovery.
-They are not a promise of youth, but they can be part of a longevity-minded routine.
-Across species, oxidative damage is discussed as one contributor to degenerative changes over time, alongside genetics, environment, and immune function (Heaton PR, 2002).
+Antioxidant benefits for dogs are real but supportive: they help maintain normal cellular function, tissue integrity, and recovery — not youth in a jar.
+Across species, oxidative damage is discussed as one contributor to degenerative change over time, alongside genetics, environment, and immune function (Heaton PR, 2002).

 Natural Sources, Classic Nutrients, and the Role of Whole Foods